 My name is Zach Hoyt and I live in Orwell, NY, east of Lake Ontario and west of the Adirondacks.
 I have been living and working at a nonprofit organization called St. Francis Farm since 2001.
 I build instruments part-time, mainly in the evenings.
+In 2021 or 2022 I am planning to move to the Adirondacks and start building instruments full time.
 In 2017 I was lucky enough to be interviewed by Craig Evans as part of his DVD set Old-Time Conversations Volume 6.
 For more information about the series and to see a teaser video that tells a bit about life at the farm please follow the link below:

 I always enjoyed woodworking and had wanted to learn to build instruments since I was a kid.
 I finally got started at age 18 in 2004 when I built my first mountain dulcimer out of birch ply, following a plan in a book.
 From there I started building solid wood dulcimers and then branched out into hammered dulcimers and harps.
 In 2005 I bought an old tenor banjo at a flea market and made a 5 string conversion neck for it.
 In 2008 I began my first mandolin, then I started building banjos in 2009.
 Fiddles came in 2011, followed by resonator guitars in 2013, acoustic guitars in 2014 and my first cello in 2015.